 Ever been overwhelmed by the number of serums, gels, masks, lotions, creams, and sunscreen options out there?
-Wondering how many products you really need to protect your skin and fight aging adequately?
+How many products do you need to protect your skin and fight aging adequately?
 It’s really much simpler than you might think.
 Let’s dive in.

 Here are the basics of what we want out of our skincare routines:

-- Protection from UV Radiation.
-This is the most important.
-Anything else you’re using to fight aging of your skin or improve its appearance will be undone by excessive sun exposure.
+1. Protection from UV Radiation – This is the most important.
+Anything else you’re using to fight the aging of your skin or improve its appearance will be undone by excessive sun exposure.
 So without this step, the rest really aren’t worth doing.

-- Hydration.
-In this dry Colorado climate, our skin is constantly losing water.
+2. Hydration – Our skin is constantly losing water in this dry Colorado climate.
 Keeping it well hydrated will protect it better from irritation and make it look plumper and healthier.

-- Anti-aging capabilities.
-Picking key science-backed ingredients in your skin products that help reverse some sun damage and promote new collagen formation can make a huge difference in your skin.
+3. Anti-Aging – Picking key science-backed ingredients in your skin products that help reverse some sun damage and promote new collagen formation can make a huge difference in your skin.

 Morning

-- Wash face with a gentle non-soap cleanser such as Vanicream face wash or CeraVe foaming facial cleanser.
+1. Wash your face with a gentle, non-soap cleanser such as Vanicream face wash or CeraVe foaming facial cleanser.
 If you have oily or acne-prone skin, you might swap this for a salicylic acid or benzoyl peroxide-containing face wash instead.

-- Apply a Vitamin C based serum to your face and neck.
+2. Apply a Vitamin C-based serum to your face and neck.
 Vitamin C has been shown to help protect your skin from free radical damage incurred from sun exposure, pollution, and infrared radiation, as well as increase skin brightening.
-The key here is to pick a carefully formulated Vitamin C product from a reputable skincare line — if the concentration of the Vitamin C isn’t in the correct range, or if it is not packaged in an opaque container — you won’t actually get any benefit from the product.
+The key here is to pick a carefully formulated Vitamin C product from a reputable skincare line — if the concentration of the Vitamin C concentration isn’t in the correct range, or if it is not packaged in an opaque container, you won’t get any benefit from the product.
 I like SkinCeuticals CE Ferulic and Phloretin CF, as these products are some of the most potent formulations on the market.
-For more affordable but less powerful formulations, The Ordinary makes several different options.
+The Ordinary makes several options for more affordable but less powerful formulations.

-- Apply a broad-spectrum sunscreen or moisturizer with SPF 30 or higher to face and neck.
+3. Apply a broad-spectrum sunscreen or moisturizer with SPF 30 or higher to the face and neck.
 Rub any leftover sunscreen onto the back of your hands.
 Do not skip this step even if you are not planning on being outside.
-We get UVA rays through car and home windows that contribute to aging of the skin even when we’re not directly in the sun.
-If you’re prone to pigment problems like melasma, pick a sunscreen that is tinted.
+We get UVA rays through car and home windows that contribute to skin aging even when we’re not directly in the sun.
+Pick a tinted sunscreen if you’re prone to pigment problems like melasma.
 These contain iron oxide, which protects your skin from visible light that contributes to worsening pigmentation.
-Some of my favorites are Elta MD UV Clear, SkinCeuticals Physical Fusion UV defense, and Alastin’s Hydratint Pro.
+Some of my favorites are Elta MD UV Clear, SkinCeuticals Physical Fusion UV Defense, and Alastin’s Hydrating Pro.

 Retinoid products, such as over-the-counter retinol or prescription tretinoin cream, help prevent acne, minimize fine lines, promote new collagen formation, and even skin tone and texture.